mhvue/AdventCal/README.md

 Eventually, I want to implement the same features such as not being able to click ahead.
 Play around with this one to see the slight differences.

 ## How It Works:
 Click on any day to reveal a fun fact about dinosaurs.
+Here I clicked on Day 8.
 <p align="center"><img src="public/images/popUpDinoInfo.jpg"></p>

 You'll see a "Like This" button.
 Click on it to add this fact a list of likes.